 Director of Head & Neck Oncology

 The Oral-Head & Neck Surgery/Microvascular Surgery fellowship at the University of Maryland is an accredited comprehensive one or two-year program dedicated to training surgeons in the diagnosis and management of patients with head & neck cancer.
-Fellows also receive training off-site at Sinai Hospital of Baltimore.
+Fellows also receive training at our University of Maryland Midtown campus.

-- Completion of an accredited Oral & Maxillofacial Surgery Residency Program from the USA or Canada
+- Completion of an accredited Oral & Maxillofacial Surgery Residency Program and eligibility for medical/dental licensure in the State of Maryland is encouraged.

-- Candidates must have completed both dental (DDS/DMD) and medical (MD) degrees, or its equivalency, including 1 year of post-graduate general surgery training/medical training
+- Candidates are strongly encouraged to have completed and MD/DDS or MD/DMD residency program, or its equivalency, and have completed one year of post-graduate general surgery training.

 The fellow is responsible for carrying out those clinical duties assigned by the Oral-Head & Neck Surgery/Microvascular Surgery faculty.
 Administrative duties will include the daily management of the oncology service, assist in the pre-operative scheduling of patients and the presentation of patients at the multi-disciplinary head & neck tumor board.
 The fellow will provide second on-call for the surgical residents assigned to the Maxillofacial Oncology service.
 The fellow is expected to participate in clinical research with the goal of publication in a peer reviewed journal.